 We’re all thinking about how to keep our immune systems in peak condition.
 When you’re not feeling great, you want to know what vitamins to take when sick.
-This includes exploring new supplements, foods, and habits to help optimize our health.
+This includes exploring new supplements like Vitamin D3 K2, foods, and habits to help optimize our health.
 Along the way, you’ve probably heard of probiotics for supporting digestive health and proper gut function.
 But do probiotics help immune system function, too?

 In fact, new research has begun to show that the microscopic residents of the gastrointestinal tract play a much bigger part in whole-body wellness than we ever suspected before.1 Although many of us may not think much about it, digestive health is the foundation of every other function in our bodies.